Mixed-Reality-Explorations/AGO-Dorje/README.md

 But it fails to build (looks like it has the wrong build/deploy settings for talking to the Hololens).
 Also I was not able to select ".NET" as scripting backend, or select "Unitiy C# projects" for unknown reasons.

 I'd like to start over w/ latest version of MRTK.

+And I'd like to get to this example of dictation: https://codeholo.com/2018/03/17/dictationexamplehololens/

+But first wanna check keyword input and get some baseline working, and see how flexible it is (can a keyword be an entire sentence?)